 How big is Admiralty Park?

 Admiralty Park covers 27ha of land.
-The 26 slides comprise 7ha of urban area, with the remaining being a home for over 100 species of flora and fauna in Singapore.
+The 26 slides occupy 7ha of urban area, with the remaining dedicated to housing over 100 species of flora and fauna.
 Grab a map online if you’re keen to explore the whole of Admiralty Park or need help in making your way around.

 How to get to Admiralty Park?